Ray Ferraro: Video games

-Ferraro is the current color analyst for EA Sports' hockey video games.
-He was the ice level reporter starting in NHL 15, working with NBC Sports’ Mike Emrick and Eddie Olczyk.
-He partnered with new play-by-play man James Cybulski, starting with NHL 20, after EA Sports dropped Emrick and Olczyk from the game.
+Ferraro was the color analyst for EA Sports' hockey video games from 2014 to 2023.
+He was the ice level reporter starting in NHL 15, working with NBC Sports' Mike Emrick and Eddie Olczyk.
+He partnered with new play-by-play man James Cybulski, starting with NHL 20 through NHL 23.
+Starting with NHL 24, Ferraro was replaced by Cheryl Pounder.